Without examining interaction effects in your model, sometimes we are incorrect about the real relationship between variables.

 Examining the results of the regression model:

 We see that there is indeed a negative relationship.
 The cleaner the government, the less likely people in the country will protest in the year under examination.
+This confirms our above mentioned hypothesis.

 However, examining the R2, we see that less than 1% of the variance in protest prevalence is explained by executive bribery scores.